W E L C O M E !

 -

-02 | Seoyoon has received an outstanding paper award for her recent work on "hidden pathway of oxidative protein damage" at the 2025 Graduate Symposium and Excellent Research Awards.
-Congrats!
+02 | Seoyoon received an Outstanding Paper Award for her recent work on "a hidden pathway of oxidative protein damage" at the 2025 Graduate Symposium and Excellent Research Awards.
+Congratulations!

 -